 In New Jersey, a boy burned his arm and leg when he applied a product labeled as a hand sanitizer his parents bought at a local 7-Eleven.
 The operating assumption is that an employee poured the unsafe substance into empty spray bottles and put them on the store shelf.

 There are also coronavirus scams that infect computers with malware.
-One such cyber threat is a ransomeware inside an attachment with the ominous name of COVID-10.exe.
+One such cyber threat is a ransomware inside an attachment with the ominous name of COVID-10.exe.
 Once activated, it prevents the computer’s operating system from starting.
 Instead, it displays a ransom note or similar message.
 And it’s hardly the only one out there.

 Statistically, the most vulnerable to COVID-19 are the elderly and those with pre-existing health conditions.
 So what can they do to avoid falling ill from the virus?
 Especially while they are at home during a lockdown?
 Don’t worry.
 Scammers have an effective solution.
 Grandparent scams.